prahladyeri/prahladyeri.github.io/_posts/2022-01-15-how-to-never-ending-supply-of-blog-posts.md

 ---
 layout: post
-title: How to generate a never ending supply of blog posts
+title: 'How to generate a never ending supply of blog posts'
 tags: seo blogging
 ---